comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/integrations/openai.md

 # OpenAI

-This guide explains how to integrate Comet Opik with the OpenAI Python SDK.
-By using the `track_openai` method provided by opik, you can easily track and evaluate your OpenAI API calls within your Comet projects as Comet will automatically log the input prompt, model used, token usage, and response generated.
+This guide explains how to integrate Opik with the OpenAI Python SDK.
+By using the `track_openai` method provided by opik, you can easily track and evaluate your OpenAI API calls within your Opik projects as Opik will automatically log the input prompt, model used, token usage, and response generated.

 <div style="display: flex; align-items: center; flex-wrap: wrap; margin: 20px 0;">
   <span style="margin-right: 10px;">You can check out the Colab Notebook if you'd like to jump straight to the code:</span>